Noor Abu Dhabi

-The Noor Abu Dhabi Solar Power Plant is the world's largest single-site solar power plant as of November 2022, located near Abu Dhabi in Sweihan.
-The plant has 3.2 million solar panels.
+The Noor Abu Dhabi is the world's largest single-site solar power plant as of November 2022, located near Abu Dhabi in Sweihan.

-Noor translates to Light in Arabic.
+Description

+Noor Abu Dhabi has 3.2 million solar panels.

+Noor is the Arabic word for "light".

+The generating capacity is 1.177 GW; the total project cost is US$870 million.
 The plant provides power for 90,000 individuals in Abu Dhabi.
 It uses a waterless robotic technology to clean the solar panels.
 The robots travel a distance of 1600 kilometres every day to clean it.